Migrants near US border face cold wait for key asylum ruling

 Dozens of migrants have been spending their nights on the concrete banks of the river, awaiting word of possible changes to the asylum restrictions put in place in March 2020.
 In El Paso, sidewalks are serving as living quarters outside a bus station and a church for some migrants who can’t find space immediately at an expanding network of shelters underwritten by the city and religious groups.

+The shelter has been forged gradually with repairs to an abandoned building in recent weeks.
+The project is the work of pastor Elias Rodriguez of the Casa Nueva Voz ministry, who grew concerned about the emergence of a small “tent city” along the Rio Grande without even a water faucet.

+“Outside there are people making fires, people waiting by the door because we only have 135 spaces,” Rodriguez said.

-That Trump administration-era ban on asylum — Title 42 — was granted a brief extension by Supreme Court Chief Justice John Roberts on Wednesday.
+That Trump administration-era ban on asylum — Title 42 — was granted a brief extension by Supreme Court Chief Justice John Roberts this week.
 It’s not clear when the Supreme Court’s definitive decision will come.
 The Biden administration asked the court to lift the restrictions, but not before Christmas.

 Under Title 42, authorities have expelled asylum-seekers inside the United States 2.5 million times, and turned away most people who requested asylum at the border, on grounds of preventing the spread of COVID-19.